Work Trends | Chapter 4

 %

-most said their current job was to get by rather than a stepping stone to a career or a career
+said their current job was to get by rather than a career or a stepping stone to a career

-is median salary for current job, modest increase from $7.50 of first job
+was the median salary for their current job, a modest increase from $7.50 for their first job

 College Plans

-Most high school graduates said they would need more education to have a successful career, yet fewer planned to attend: 38% definitely planned to attend, with another 25% saying they “probably will.”
-Among the 17% saying they definitely or probably will not go (back) to college, just 22% say they either have enough college or do not need any more college for what they want to do.
-The primary barriers are economic, with 34% saying they cannot afford college and 37% saying they need to work to make ends meet.
+Most high school graduates said they would need more education to have a successful career, yet few planned to attend: 38% definitely planned to attend college, with another 25% saying they “probably will.”
+Among the 17% saying they definitely or probably will not go (back) to college, just 22% said they either had enough college or did not need any more college for what they want to do.
+The primary barriers were economic, with 34% saying they could not afford college and 37% saying they needed to work to make ends meet.

 %

-7 in 10 HS graduates say they will need more education to be successful the career they want
+of high school graduates said they will need more education to be successful in the career they want

 %